the artist and the curious case of the vanishing ice caps

 Myths meet dreams – welcome to Bluebeard's castle.

 Chronos and KairoS

 Linear versus special moment in time.

 East River Sizzle

-Sweltering skies, sizzling soundscape – a walk along the East River in Manhattan.
-Heat of the day in dialogue with black and white photography.
+Sweltering skies, sizzling soundscape – a walk along the East River.

 Mixed media series, with slices of bread, matches and wire.
 Exhibited in Romania.